 Precision Ag provides specialized soil services to help you with agricultural production needs.
 Owned and operated by one of California’s premiere soil scientists, Dr. Lowell Zelinski, provides expert investigations and recommendations for vineyards and other crops.

-Soil consulting services include soil suitability investigations, soil sampling and soil analysis, fertility management and recommendations
+Soil consulting services include soil suitability investigations, soil sampling and soil analysis, fertility management, and recommendations.

-Please contact us for pricing and information.
+Don’t hesitate to get in touch with us for pricing and information.

 CEC: Cation Exchange Capacity.
 A measure of a soils ability to retain cations.
 (Ca, Mg, K and Na are the major cations)